 What are the minimum system requirements to run After Effects CC?

 What hardware makes After Effects CC run even faster?

 With native 64-bit support, After Effects can take advantage of all the available RAM in your system.
 For multicore systems, Adobe recommends 4 GB or more of RAM per core; on any system, 16 GB of RAM is a good baseline if you plan to run multiple applications simultaneously.
 Visit the After Effects forums for more information.

 Does After Effects still support 32-bit operating systems?

 I use a Mac.
 How does the lack of 32-bit support affect me?

-The lack of 32-bit support does not affect the majority of Mac computers that use Intel processors.
+The lack of 32-bit support does not affect most of the Mac computers that use Intel processors.
 The only Mac users affected by the lack of 32-bit support are those using Intel based Mac computers with Intel Core Duo (single-core) processors.
-Refer to the After Effects CC system requirements to make sure your computer meets the minimum requirements.
+Refer to the After Effects CC system requirements to make sure that your computer meets the minimum requirements.

 Is After Effects CC compatible with Windows 8.1?